 Launching simultaneously with the website and OOH campaign, we ran a six week Facebook and Paid Search campaign to drive additional traffic to the site and increase Finlandia’s Facebook following.
 Facebook posts aimed at driving awareness coupled with special-offer coupons worked to strengthen brand equity and grow their consumer base.

-The Tufts University Office for Technology Licensing and Industry Collaboration (TTT) needed a web presence that not only reflects the passion, hardwork and collaboration that occurs at their offices, but also reinforces Tufts’ reputation as an innovation engine and leader in the market.
+The Tufts University Office for Technology Licensing and Industry Collaboration needed a web presence that not only reflects the passion, hardwork, and collaboration that occurs at their offices, but also reinforces Tufts’ reputation as an innovation engine and leader in the market.

-TTT’s passion for innovation, breakthrough inventions and successes combined with Genuine’s digital strategy redefined its web presence.
+Tufts Tech Transfer’s (TTT) passion for innovation, breakthrough inventions and successes combined with Genuine’s digital strategy redefined its web presence.
 Genuine and the TTT team met face to face through a series of in-house brainstorming sessions to rework the user experience and hierarchy of content across the site.
-Genuine was able to help breath new life into TTT by exploring a modern magazine inspired layout which allowed the site to create a sense of story emphasis and visual flow.
+Genuine was able to help breathe new life into TTT by exploring a modern magazine inspired layout which allowed the site to create a sense of story emphasis and visual flow.

 Genuine’s approach to building mobile websites and applications is to drive the user to action.
 Simply optimizing an existing website and replicating its content for mobile devices are not enough – in fact it often times is just too much.